-All members of Student Senate, with the exception of those serving on Judicial Council, are required to come to the weekly legislative meetings, which take place at 7:00 PM on Sundays.
-These meetings typically take a little over an hour, but can range from as little as 16 minutes to as much as three hours.
+All members of Student Senate are required to come to the weekly legislative meetings, which take place at 7:00 PM on Sundays.
+These meetings typically take a little over an hour, but they can range from as little as 16 minutes to as much as three hours.

 If you are a member of a college committee, you are also required to attend all of its meetings, and are expected to take some time to prepare before those meetings.
 Meeting times vary from committee to committee, and may occasionally take up several hours of your week.
 To learn more about a specific committee, click here.